We try to answer questions as quickly as possible, but try looking here first to see if we already have.

 When pre-registration is open you can register for the conference via Pay Pal, or pay with a credit/debit card.
 At the show you can pay in cash or via Square.
 We don’t take checks and/or money orders, as both take too long to verify.
 Finally, all prices are in US Dollars.
 No euros, pesos, rupees, or lecks will be accepted.

 4. I belong to a school/business/group, can we get a group discount?

 Yes, but you need to work it out with us in advance.
-Contact us through our contact form with your information.
+Contact us at [email protected] with your information.
 We understand that being a student equates to being broke all the time, so if you can get some classmates to attend we will get you taken care of.
 If you are a business and want to send a group, contact us so we can work out a volume discount for you.
 If you are part of a hobbyist club such as a LUG or developer group, we’d love to have your group attend as well.